 I have three full layers of clothing in this side of the suitcase, which is almost all of the clothes I needed to pack.
 I wouldn’t have been able to do this without rolling my clothing and fitting the items into the suitcase like a jigsaw puzzle.
 The only items I wasn’t able to fit into this side are my swimsuits, pjs, and unmentionables, but they’ll easily fit with what’s left on the other side of the divider.

 I put the items mentioned above, as well as all of my other accessories into the left side of the suitcase.
 I stacked one blouse that wouldn’t roll easily on top of all of my other clothing, and then placed my Ame & Lulu Shoe Bag on top of everything else.

 Close the divider, and the suitcase easily closes… with a week’s worth of clothing, accessories, and necessities enclosed inside!
 Learning how to tightly roll my clothing has really changed the way I pack, and made it so I can bring my smallest piece of luggage on almost any trip.

 For more travel fun, last summer I shared how to pack a carry-on bag for a long plane trip, and I packed a very similar bag this year when we went to St. Lucia, with the only change being that I brought along the Microsoft Surface instead of my old work iPad.

-Do Tell: What are your favorite tricks for packing for long trips?
+Do Tell: What tips do you have for how to pack for a week in a carry-on suitcase?
+What are your favorite tricks for packing for long trips?
 What travel tips do you have that we didn’t cover this week?